 Cold water has a higher density than warm water.
-Deep water gets colder at depth because cold, salty ocean water sinks to the bottom of hte ocean basins below the less dense warmer water near the surface.
+Water gets colder with depth because cold, salty ocean water sinks to the bottom of hte ocean basins below the less dense warmer water near the surface.
 The sinking and transport of cold, salty water at depth combined with the wind-driven flow of warm water at the surface creates a complex pattern of ocean circulation called the 'global conveyor belt.'

 In contrast, the Earth gets hotter and hotter at depth primarily because the energy of radioactive decay is leaking outwards from the core of the planet.
 While this geothermal energy is transferred to ocean water along the seafloor, the effect is so small that it's immeasurable by direct means.